agramonte/com.cabagomez/InstallerName.md

 Installer name for solar2d

-1. Activate the plugin here: https://www.solar2dplugins.com.
-Follow the instructions for the build settings.

-2. Require when you are about to use it:
+1. Require when you are about to use it:
 ```
 local ipn = require("plugin.installerName")
 ```

-3. Request installer package name:
+2. Request installer package name:
 ```
 local packageName = ipn.getInstallerName()
 ```

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.